-This financial report is designed to provide our citizens, taxpayers and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the funds under its stewardship.
+This basic financial statement is to provide citizens, taxpayers, and creditors with a general overview of the District's finances.

 Please address any questions about this report or requests for additional financial information to the address on our letterhead.

 Respectfully submitted,